fxkrait/Personal-Website/README.md

-This is my semi-professional resume site about myself and the activities I engage in.
+This is a website about myself and the activities I engage in.
 Hand-coded HTML5/CSS.

 ![Website-Image](img/Website-Image.png)